 Diploma: Serves as a ceremonial document and general proof of degree completion.
 It’s the “certificate of achievement” you display with pride.

 Transcript: Functions as an official academic record used for verification, evaluation, and decision-making by institutions and employers.
+Transcripts are an important part of the college application process, as they provide detailed evidence of academic achievement.

 3. Frequency of Use